mrinalkumarjha/MicroserviceWithDotNet/README.md

 # How to run app in local pc.
 	1: install docker for desktop in window.
-	2: Run docker command from powershell: Right click on docker compose > open in terminal docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d
+	2: Run docker command from powershell: Right click on docker compose > open in terminal. -d is deattache mode , means background. docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d

 # Some important docker command: